actualbudget/docs/docs/transactions/tags.md

 # Tags

-Transaction can be tagged through its notes in order to flag them and identify them easily in the table.
+Transactions can be tagged through their notes in order to flag them and identify them easily in the table.
 An example would be to tag all transaction for a trip with a tag like `#Vacation2025`

 ## Syntax

-A tag is a string of any characters (except `#`) prefixed by the `#` symbol, it can be set anywhere withing the *Notes* field of a transaction.
+A tag is a string of any characters (except `#`) prefixed by the `#` symbol, it can be added anywhere within the *Notes* field of a transaction.
 It is possible to have multiple tags for a single transaction.
 Tags are case-sensitive, meaning that `#tag` and `#TAG` are different.
 To use the `#` symbol in the *Notes* field without tagging, you can escape it by inputting it twice: `##do-not-tag-this`.